AlvesBernardo626/AlvesBernardo626/README.md

 Not working into anything special right now, but i am always doing project and posting here 🌱

-For coding i use a very productive tool called cursor, that has beeing great for the projects ⚡
+For coding i use VsCode ⚡

 You may reach me through my social media like instagram, or through my LinkedIn account	 📫